Rancho06/sliding_game/README.md

   + USC ID: 8960637637

 ### Game Information
-  + Game Name: myAwsomeGame
+  + Game Name: Basketball Crossfire
-  + Game Description: One sentence game description
+  + Game Description: Using basketball as fire to protect yourself from the harm.
   + [Game Design Doc](GameDesignDoc.md)